szczyglis-dev/py-gpt/README.md

 ## Custom providers (OpenAI-compatible)

-You can add OpenAI Chat Completions-compatible providers at runtime without editing PyGPT source code or creating a custom launcher.
-Open:
+Add OpenAI Chat Completions-compatible providers in:

 `Config -> Settings -> Custom providers`

-and add a row with:

-- **Provider name** - the name shown in provider selectors.
-- **API base URL** - the OpenAI-compatible API base, for example `https://example.com/v1`.
-- **API key** - the provider API key.
-It may be left empty when the endpoint does not require authentication.

-Custom providers are stored in `config.json` under the `api_custom_providers` key.
-After saving Settings, they are registered immediately and become available anywhere PyGPT uses the LLM provider registry, including the Models Editor and `Config -> Models -> Import`.
-The importer obtains the model list from the provider's OpenAI-compatible `/models` endpoint.
+Configure the provider name, API base URL and optional API key.
+After saving, the provider is available in the Models Editor and `Config -> Models -> Import`.

-Models assigned to a custom provider use the native OpenAI Python SDK with the **Chat Completions API** in normal Chat mode.
-When Chat is routed through RAG and in other LlamaIndex-based flows, PyGPT uses the LlamaIndex `OpenAILike` wrapper and automatically reuses the same provider-level API base URL and API key.
-You do not need to duplicate them in LlamaIndex `**kwargs` or `ENV`.
-Custom runtime providers intentionally use Chat Completions compatibility; they do not enable the OpenAI Responses API.

-Once the provider is saved, import its models from `Config -> Models -> Import`, or create/edit a model manually and select the custom provider from the provider list.
-Model-specific `API base` / `API key` values in the Models Editor, when provided, override the custom provider values for that model.
+Normal Chat uses the OpenAI-compatible Chat Completions API.
+LlamaIndex-backed flows reuse the same provider endpoint and credentials automatically.
+Per-model API base/key values can still override the provider defaults.

 ## How to use local or other models